 Acute ethanol toxicity — also known as alcohol poisoning, alcohol toxicity or ethanol poisoning — is the result of overconsumption of ethyl alcohol beyond the ability of the body to metabolize it.
 Alcohol begins to be absorbed as soon as orally ingested, beginning in the mouth and continuing through the esophagus, stomach and small intestine to reach almost full absorption and concentration in the bloodstream within 15 to 30 minutes.
 As is widely known by the general public, ethyl alcohol metabolism takes place primarily in the liver.
 When the rate of alcohol ingestion surpasses the ability of the liver to metabolize it, the blood alcohol concentration increases and an individual becomes drunk or intoxicated.
 From a medical standpoint and physiological perspective, ethanol toxicity begins with intoxication.

-When an intoxicated person in some stage of acute ethanol toxicity stops drinking, the liver eventually catches up with its backlog of ethyl alcohol metabolism.
+When an intoxicated person in some stage of acute alcohol poisoning stops drinking, the liver eventually catches up with its backlog of ethyl alcohol metabolism.
 As the bloodstream is slowly cleared of ethanol, the body is left with an abundance of acetaldehyde, a compound halfway between metabolism of ethyl alcohol into water and carbon dioxide.
-Acetaldehyde is considered to be one of the primary culprits in another symptom of recent ethanol toxicity, the hangover.
-Another reason for hangover symptoms is the dehydration that results from ethanol toxicity.
+Acetaldehyde is considered to be one of the primary culprits in another symptom of recent ethanol toxicity: the hangover.
+Another reason for hangover symptoms is the dehydration that results from alcohol poisoning.